-- 1. Swimming pools shall not be permitted. - 2.
-Screen enclosure and awning material and colors must be approved. - 3.
-All outdoor recreational devices (sandboxes, swing sets, trampolines, hot tubs, lawn games, etc.) must be approved by the Design Review Committee prior to installation.
-Basketball goals of any type are prohibited.
+- 1. Swimming pools shall not be permitted on the street side of any residence.
+No above ground pools are permitted.
+In-ground pool and tennis court fencing must receive Design Review Committee approval prior to installation. - 2.
+Screen enclosure material and colors must be approved.
+Pool enclosures must be neutral in color.
+Materials and color must be submitted for approval.
+Wrought iron type fence is recommended for all homes. - 3.
+All outdoor recreational devices (sandboxes, swing sets, swimming pools, basketball backboards, lawn games, etc.) must be approved by the Design Review Committee prior to installation.